esl/elixirconf-eu-jekyll/_talks/a-comparative-dive-into-elixirs-oban-and-broadway.md

 - Introductory and overview
 tags:
 - Oban vs. Broadway
-audience: "- Ddevs who have to synchronize data across services on a daily basis.
+audience: "- Devs who have to synchronize data across services on a daily basis.
 It was requested by users on Elixir Slack #oban channel."
 format: In-person
 title: "A Comparative Dive into Elixir's Oban and Broadway"
 speakers: